MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/windows.md

 This lets administrators who acquire the app for their organization grant consent for your product to act on behalf of all users in the tenant.

 > [!NOTE]
-> You only need to specify the client id if you need admin consent for delegated permissions from your AAD app registration.
-Simple authentication for public accounts does not require a client id or any additional configuration.
+> You only need to specify the client id if you need admin consent for delegated permissions from your AAD app registration, or need to support more advanced authentication scenarios like SSO.
+Simple authentication for consumer MSA accounts does not require a client id or any additional configuration in Azure for basic access.

 > [!IMPORTANT]
-> Be sure to Register Client Id in Azure first following the guidance here: <https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app>
+> Make sure to Register Client Id in Azure first following the guidance here: <https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app>
 >
 > After finishing the initial registration page, you will also need to add an additional redirect URI.
-Click on "Add a Redirect URI" and add the value retrieved from running `WindowsProvider.RedirectUri`.
+Click on "Add a Redirect URI" and add the value retrieved from running `WindowsProvider.RedirectUri` at runtime.
 >
-> You'll also want to set the toggle to true for "Allow public client flows".
+> You'll also want to set the toggle to **true** for "Allow public client flows".
 >
 > Then click "Save".
--->

 ## Syntax